BECOME A SOFTWARE ENGINEER

 Lastly, we go to lengths to help students crafting winning resumes, take them through mock interviews with local engineering managers and help them cultivate a plan for applying and interviewing toward the end of the course.

 For the last few years Aaron has worked with some of the country's top immersive coding programs and even started "The Startup Nation's" (Israel) first immersive coding program.
 Aaron brings his experience to Project Shift with a vision to reform education and build the country's leading software education experience through staying small, prioritizing students, and focusing on mentor relationships.
-Aaron lives in downtown Durham with his wife and 2 sons.
+Aaron lives in downtown Durham with his wife and 2 sons and has his frist daughter on the way.

 Sean has both his Bachelor's and Master's degrees in Computer Science with a focus on AI and a certificate in university teaching.
 Since deciding to not become a Computer Science professor, Sean has had 10+ years building and architecting apps for companies from start-ups to Fortune 50 brands.
 His passion for teaching software has expressed itself in the many developers he's hired and mentored as well as his frequent guest lectures and advisory board position at The Iron Yard.
 Sean lives in Durham with his wife and 5 kids.